 THE NEW MODEL

 A note of clarification: This does not eliminate the need for focused MCM programs or campaigns (or departments and agencies) that speak to the individual multicultural segments.
 Different and distinct approaches are not only necessary for these audiences, but also respectful of their cultural identities.
-Specialized products and services, as well as targeted media, events, and sponsorships, still require a separate multicultural effort.
-Asian and Hispanic audiences also may need content in languages other than English, or a combination of languages that reflect their biculturalism.
+Specialized products and services, as well as targeted media, events, and sponsorships still require a separate multicultural effort.
+Some diverse audiences also may need content in languages other than English, or a combination of languages that reflect their biculturalism.
 A segmented approach in these cases still makes sense, but a GM campaign absent of these cultures does not.